I Shall Be Free No. 10

 "I Shall Be Free No. 10" is a song by American singer-songwriter Bob Dylan, which was released as the fifth track on his fourth studio album Another Side of Bob Dylan (1964).
 The song was written by Dylan and produced by Tom Wilson.
+The song is a humorous talking blues, indebted to earlier songs including Lead Belly's "We Shall Be Free".
+Dylan opens the song by proclaiming that he is normal and average, but then acknowledges his reputation by singing the self-aware doggerel "Yippee!
+I'm a poet, and I know it/ Hope I don't blow it".

-It was recorded on June 9, 1964, and released on Another Side of Bob Dylan on August 8, 1964.
+Several takes were June 9, 1964, with a master take assembled from them and released on Another Side of Bob Dylan on August 8, 1964.
+Critics have received the song positively, praising its humor and noting that it contrasts with the serious track "Chimes of Freedom" that precedes it on the album.
+According to his official website, Dylan has never performed the song in concert.

 Background and recording

 According to Bob Dylan's biographer Clinton Heylin's analysis of Dylan's drafts of lyrics from the period, "I Shall Be Free No. 10" was "composed in stages".
 The lyrics were likely started at the Mayfair Hotel in London in May 1964.
-They were finished during a week-long stay in the Greek village of Vernilya later that month, after Dylan had travelled across Europe with friends and Nico.
+They were finished during a week-long stay in the Greek village of Vernilya (possibly Vouliagmeni), later that month, after Dylan had travelled across Europe with friends and Nico.
 Several other songs, including "To Ramona", "It Ain't Me Babe" and "All I Really Want to Do" were completed in Vernilya.
 Some of the lyrics for the "To Ramona" were originally in "I Shall Be Free No. 10".
 Dylan recorded 14 songs between 7:00 pm and 10:00 pm on June 9, at Studio A, Columbia Recording Studios, New York, with Tom Wilson as producer.
 Of these, 11 tracks were selected for his fourth studio album, Another Side of Bob Dylan.